todokku/k8s-cluster/docs/velero.md

 you need to put the S3 credentials(secret and key) in this manifest.
 * `20-storage-location.yaml`
 you need to put the S3 url in this manifest.
+* `40-schedule.yaml`
+you should update the schedule interval according to your need, also there are many other paarmeters which can be customized in this manifest

 After applying these changes you can install velero using `kubectl create -f ./velero/*.yaml` in the root directory of the repository.
 You can verify correct installation by checking `kubectl get pods -n velero`, all the pods should be **Running**
 ## Using Velero to manage backup process